slavniyteo/upgraded-octo-funicular/README.md

-for which you have or can give appropriate copyright permission.
+additional permissions on material, added by you to a covered work, for which you have or can give appropriate copyright permission.

   Notwithstanding any other provision of this License, for material you